Democratic Forum of Germans in Romania: Overview and organization

 Since 2000, the FDGR/DFDR has won offices on both local and regional levels.
 In Sibiu (Hermannstadt), the FDGR/DFDR's Klaus Johannis has held the office of mayor from 2000 to 2014.
 In 2004, the forum gained 60.43% of votes in local elections for the Municipal Council.
 In addition, the FDGR/DFDR held 12 out of 23 seats in the Sibiu Municipal Council, forming an absolute majority alongside the PNL.

 Following the 2016 local elections in Sibiu County (which has a population of about 450,000 residents), the FDGR/DFDR won 8 out of 33 seats in the County Council, where it is the third strongest political faction, after the National Liberals (PNL) and Social Democrats (PSD).

 The FDGR/DFDR has also had mayors in office since 2004 in the cities of Mediaș (Mediasch) and Cisnădie (Heltau), as well as in a few villages in Satu Mare (Sathmar) county.
 The FDGR/DFDR is an associated member of the Federal Union of European Nationalities and was formerly affiliated with the European People's Party (Europäische Volkspartei).

 Additionally, at local political level, the FDGR/DFDR is organized in five distinct branches as follows: FDGR Banat (DFDR Banat), FDGR Bucovina (DFDR Buchenland), FDGR Transilvania (DFDR Siebenbürgen), FDGR Transilvania de Nord (DFDR Nordsiebenbürgen), and FDGR Regiunea Extra-carpatică (DFDR Altreich).

 Controversies

 Both during and after the 2014 presidential campaign of former FDGR/DFDR president Klaus Johannis, who subsequently became president of the National Liberal Party (PNL) during the autumn of the same year, the Social Democratic Party (PSD) accused the forum of being the legal continuator of the German Ethnic Group (Grupul Etnic German din România) concerning alleged dubious retrocessions of several buildings from Sibiu (Hermannstadt) by Johannis during his terms as mayor to the forum itself.
-While the German Ethnic group was indeed a fascist organisation during World War II which represented the German minority in Romania between 1940 and 1944, the FDGR/DFDR is a distinct platform which has nothing to do with the latter, consequently not inheriting anything from it.
+While the German Ethnic group was indeed a fascist organisation during World War II which represented the German minority in Romania between 1940 and 1944, the FDGR/DFDR is a distinct platform which has nothing to do with the latter, formed after 1989 anti-communist revolution and consequently not inheriting anything from it.